 Knowledge Representation and Reasoning

-This module examines how knowledge can be represented symbolically and how it can be manipulated in an automated way by reasoning programs.
+You will examine how knowledge can be represented symbolically and how it can be manipulated in an automated way by reasoning programs.
 Some of the topics you’ll cover include: first order logic; resolution; description logic; default reasoning; rule-based systems; belief networks.
 You’ll have two hours of lectures each week for this module.

 You’ll learn the principles of 3D computer graphics, focusing on modelling and viewing objects/scene in a three-dimensional (3D) world on the computer, rendering the objects/scene to give it realism, and projecting objects/scene onto 2D display in analogy to your taking a photo of a 3D world using a camera.
 Through weekly lectures and laboratory sessions you’ll explore various computer graphics techniques and develop your OpenGL programming skills required for 3D computer graphics.
 The module demonstrates the benefits of linking theory and practice.